OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 ---
-title: Deploy an Office Add-in using SSO to a Microsoft Azure app service | Microsoft Docs
+title: Deploy an Office Add-in that uses single sign-on (SSO) to Microsoft Azure App Service | Microsoft Docs
-description: Learn how to deploy an Office Add-in using SSO to an Azure app service. ms.date: 12/20/2020 ms.localizationpriority: medium
+description: Learn how to deploy an Office Add-in that uses single sign-on (SSO) to Microsoft Azure App Service from Visual Studio Code. ms.date: 12/20/2020 ms.localizationpriority: medium
 ---

-# Deploy an Office Add-in using SSO to a Microsoft Azure app service
+# Deploy an Office Add-in that uses single sign-on (SSO) to Microsoft Azure App Service

-To deploy an Office Add-in using SSO to Azure, you need to create an Azure app service.
-The steps in this article will deploy your Office Add-in to a Microsoft Azure app service for staging or deployment.
+Office Add-ins that use SSO require a web service that supports running the REST APIs and server-side code in the project.
+You can't deploy to a static web site.
+Follow the steps in this article to deploy your Office Add-in to Azure App Service for staging or deployment.

 ## Requirements